gt-28/Python/README.md

 # Python
-All about Lerning Python Scripts
+All about Learning Python Scripts!